 This “different spirit” was welcomed during a recent church service in Gresham, Oregon.
 Paul Young, author of The Shack, spoke to the East Hill congregation during the opening night of a five weekend series called, appropriately enough, The Shack.
 Sometimes on the verge of tears, and possessing great rapport with the crowd, Young was given a standing ovation.

 Before the author spoke, a father stood before the congregation with his young child.
 His prayer was his child would love what the Lord loves, and hate the things the Lord hates.
 On that same altar stood a constructed replica of “the shack,” a stage prop for the evening’s festivities.
 The question must be asked, does the Lord love what is happening through The Shack?

-In an interview with Pastor Kendall Adams of KAYP Radio, Paul Young denied the substitutionary Atonement of Christ. (for transcript, click here) In other words, the author of this bestselling book does not believe Christ was punished on the Cross by the Father for our sins.
+In an interview with Pastor Kendall Adams of KAYP Radio, Paul Young denied the substitutionary Atonement of Christ. (for transcript, click here – no longer online) In other words, the author of this bestselling book does not believe Christ was punished on the Cross by the Father for our sins.
 This is a central doctrine of our faith–that Jesus willingly took our place of punishment and that through His sacrifice we can have eternal life.

 Increasingly, The Shack is being accepted by “Bible-believing” churches.
 Although East Hill Church is not the first to do so, its promotion and use of the novel as a teaching tool guarantees more open doors for the author.

 Does the book’s theology concern East Hill leadership?
 The Shack has “theological gaps,” agreed Senior Pastor Jason Albelo, but the five part series will proceed as planned.
 Albelo, who had not heard the author’s denial of substitutionary Atonement, emphasized he was not “arguing the theology of The Shack,” but, rather, “I’m using its theology of healing.”